 - Western Region Emergency Food Distribution (serving/delivering to those without school meals)

 To reduce the risk of exposure to our employees and community, the Town of Apex is in the process of implementing the following measures:

-- Limiting the number of employees in town buildings whenever possible, through alternating shifts and using remote work to the fullest extent.
+- Limiting the number of employees in town buildings through alternating shifts and using remote work.

 - Continuing use of proper PPE for those who jobs may have a higher risk of exposure.